 A designation a player can have.
 Some effects instruct a player to become the monarch.
-The monarch draws a card at the beginning of his or her end step.
+The monarch draws a card at the beginning of their end step.
 Dealing combat damage to the monarch steals the title from that player.
-See rule 716, "The Monarch."
+See rule 717, "The Monarch."